upfrontjs/framework/docs/testing.md

 #### times

 The `times` method sets the amount of models that is returned by the builder.
 The builder by default returns `1` model.
 Setting this amount to more than `1` will cause the builder to return a [ModelCollection](./calliope/model-collection.md).
+Floats are rounded to the nearest value.
 ```js
 User.factory().times(3).create() // ModelCollection
 ```